needle-mirror/com.unity.xr.arsubsystems/Documentation~/camera-subsystem.md

 - Light estimation information (color and brightness of the environment).
 - Camera focus mode (autofocus or fixed)

-For API details, see the [Script API Reference](xref:UnityEngine.XR.ARSubsystems.XRCameraSubsystem).
+For API details, see the [XRCameraSubsystem](xref:UnityEngine.XR.ARSubsystems.XRCameraSubsystem).